CTI-Buddy/cti-buddy.github.io/_posts/2025-06-13-laptopfarms.md

 psrc="0.0.0.0")
     sendp(packet, iface="eth0")
 ```

 <br />
 That would mean the C2 would look something like this:

 ![image](https://github.com/user-attachments/assets/da6e5443-f2b6-4678-89cf-f37d124c4240)

 In which a controller on the LAN would receive the WebSocket C2 and rebroadcast over ARP to all listeners.
 This would obviously require each system on LAN to have a listener also configured and subsequently execute commands.
 Again, keep in mind – this is happening off the enterprise network that the Operator is eventually working on, and thus – at least network-traffic wise, essentially undetectable.

 <br />
 ### Conceptualizing How it Works
 <br />

 I spent a lot of time trying to figure out how this would work, since the writeup explicitly mentions forensics on an organization’s laptop.
 The writeup mentions tools specific to Linux (xdg-open and xdotool), and I was skeptical that a company was shipping out Linux distros to its remote workers.

 Trying to fit this into Windows, a laptop would need to run [scapy](https://scapy.net/) to receive and interpret the ARP commands, which does require installation of [npcap](https://npcap.com/windows-10.html) in order to work.
 Then, it would be trivial to call a python script as in the use-case, but would have to swap out xdg-open and xdotool with something like Powershell in order to work.
 It might look something like this:

 ![image](https://github.com/user-attachments/assets/9bb551f4-90cb-4f5b-b429-f49c86095103)
 <br />

 This didn’t look feasible to me.
 If a user could install npcap, it would stand to reason that they might just opt for something like AnyDesk for simplicity.
 This may exist in the wild as a hybridized approach, but it seems a little too wonky to make sense.
 The ARP listener also suggests that this laptop would also be beaconing back over WebSocket to the C2 to confirm receipt of the command.
 This is detectable:

 ![image](https://github.com/user-attachments/assets/47a50ee6-03b5-4eda-a6d8-3da53e6e0c72)
 <br />

 It's also not super sophisticated.
 Again, this didn’t make sense.
 If you’re going to risk C2 detection on network, then why bother with the obfuscation that comes with Zoom screen sharing?
 <br />

 ### Bringing it All Together: Back to the Raspberry Pis
 <br />

 Spoiler – here is what I was overlooking.
 The /dev/hidg0 portion of the code snippets is critical.
 In addition to the network-based control, Sygnia observed the use of USB-based HID injection.
 A script decoded base64-encoded input events and wrote them directly to /dev/hidg0, a Linux device interface for simulating keyboard input.
 This method allowed the attacker to mimic human interaction—such as accepting Zoom remote control requests—on a connected machine.
-All observed scripts and techniques were reportedly discovered on a laptop submitted for forensic investigation after a law enforcement raid
+All observed scripts and techniques were reportedly discovered on a laptop submitted for forensic investigation after a law enforcement raid.

 ```python
 import base64